 How to Start a Vintage Rental Business

 Vintage and unique decor rental businesses have really taken off in recent years, thanks in part to social media and event blogs.
-Having a wedding or event, now, is a chance to make a statement and show your unique style and tastes, and it is because of this that vintage rental businesses have gained popularity.
+Having a wedding or event, now, is a chance to make a statement and show your unique style and tastes.
+This is because vintage rental companies have gained so much popularity.
 So, it’s time for you to start a vintage rental business!

 How much money do I need to start a vintage rental business?

-To start a vintage rental business, this is an important question to ask.
-Prices and availability of vintage items vary from region to region across the US.
-If you live in an area where vintage items are scarce, it will take more time and money to start your business.
+Prices and availability of vintage inventory items vary from region to region across the U.S. If you live in an area where vintage items are scarce, it will take more time and money to start your business.
 If you want to start with smaller items, a smaller budget of around $1,000 would allow you to begin purchasing inventory and grow from there.

-Additionally, other costs to consider when starting an event business are:
+Additionally, other costs to consider when starting a vintage prop business are:

 - Business licensing and incorporation fees